Individuals with significant control -TBD

 - date of birth

-What a corporation needs to do
+What you need to do

 Identify the individuals with significant control over the corporation and confirm their information

-Record the individuals' information in the ISC Register
+Record information in the register

-Update the ISC Register regularly
+Update the register regularly

 - if new individuals need to be added.

-- Corporations Canada, upon request.
+- Corporations Canada.

 - Date modified: